Given a chance, Imelda vows to banish poverty

 GOODBYE, POVERTY: If former First Lady Imelda R. Marcos were to be given a chance to access her family’s wealth locked in various banks worldwide and pursue her dreams, there would be no more poor Filipino in about two years.

 Yes, you heard it right from Imeldific.
-All this noise about many Filipinos not having enough for basic needs will vanish, almost like magic, when she brings to work the fabulous wealth that her late husband, Ferdinand Marcos, amassed over 50 years.
+All this noise about many Filipinos not having enough for basic needs will vanish, almost like magic, when she brings to work the fabulous wealth that her late husband, Ferdinand Marcos, amassed over decades.

 Her receiving room was almost choked with choice art objects.
 I told Lito Gorospe, who still assists her with media details, I was afraid to go near the precious items.
 “Don’t worry,” he kidded me, “if you touch something and it breaks, you take it home.”